richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 *   For each d6 added to initiative, the user _also_ adds 1 Simple action to the amount they can do in their phase _but_ this action can only be used on physical (meatspace) actions, not on matrix or magic.
 	*   So someone with rating 2 wired reflexes can do 4x Simple actions; or 2x Complex actions; or some other combination.

+{{% alert title="Example" %}}
+Example: Alice (streetsam, with Wired Reflexes III) and Bob (ganger) are fighting.

+*   Turn 1: Alice rolls 22 (Rea+Int+4d6), Bob rolls 8 (Rea+Int+1d6).
+*   On 22, Alice has a phase.
+She can do 1 Complex _plus_ 3 Simple actions.
+*   On 8, Bob has a phase.
+Bob can do 1 Complex or 2 Simple actions.
+*   Both characters now re-roll and a new turn begins.
+{{% /alert %}}

 ### Magic actions

-For every initiate grade from 1-3, mages get an extra Simple action that can only be used for magical tasks (incl spellcasting, summoning, banishing)
+For every initiate grade from 1-3, mages get an extra Simple action that can only be used for magical actions (incl spellcasting, summoning, banishing, etc).
+This bonus applies equally in the physical world and while astrally projecting.

 (Note that this means after their first initiation, a mage can summon a spirit (1 Complex) and order it (1 Simple) in a single phase.)